Russian cybersecurity executive appeals to Putin as detention for treason extended | Politics

 "I very much ask my president, Vladimir Vladimirovich Putin, to allow me to spend the duration of the investigation under house arrest, with maximum restrictions."
 When asked whether Putin had received such a request, Kremlin spokesperson Dmitry Peskov said: "I don't know anything about that."

 Afanasiev said Sachkov denied the charges but had agreed to answer questions from investigators.
+He is visited by lawyers once a week and receives mail with a delay of two to three weeks, Afanasiev said.
 Sachkov's mother Lyudmila has previously urged the president to have her son released, calling him "a sincere patriot" in a letter in early October.

 The Kremlin at the time said the letter had not reached the presidential administration and it was a matter for the court.
 Treason is punishable by up to 20 years in jail.
 The details of such cases are rarely made public because of their classified nature.